geraintpalmer/cm/chapters/session01.md

 # Using Jupyter

 + If you are using a university computer, all relevant software will already be installed.
 + If you are using your own computer you will need to have installed the Anaconda software on your machine.
-[Please follow the instructions at he bottom of this page](/cm/session00/).
+[Please follow the instructions at the bottom of this page](/cm/chapters/session00/).
 + On both university computers and your own machine, you will need to install the `Ciw` Python package.
 Do this (after installing anaconda), by opening up your command prompt and typing:

   + `pip install ciw` or